bbauska/W3Cx-5of5/README.md

 <h5>What you will learn in Module 3:</h5>

-Note that this module is more \"project oriented\", meaning less fundamental concepts are presented.
+Note that this module is more &quot;project oriented&quot;, meaning less fundamental concepts are presented.

--   JavaScript arrays and strings: let\'s study fundamental JavaScript concepts, and this time let\'s have a closer look to JavaScript arrays and strings.
+-   JavaScript arrays and strings: let&apos;s study fundamental JavaScript concepts, and this time let&apos;s have a closer look to JavaScript arrays and strings.

--   New HTML5 APIs: we\'ve already seen the selector and the DOM APIs, respectively for selecting and manipulating HTML elements dynamically.
+-   New HTML5 APIs: we&apos;ve already seen the selector and the DOM APIs, respectively for selecting and manipulating HTML elements dynamically.
 We also had a taste of the HTML5 canvas API for drawing and animating.
-This time, let\'s look at the audio and video elements APIs, as well as the geolocation API.
+This time, let&apos;s look at the audio and video elements APIs, as well as the geolocation API.

--   Finally, let\'s add background music and sound effects to the small game we started writing during module 2.
+-   Finally, let&apos;s add background music and sound effects to the small game we started writing during module 2.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->